senzing-garage/aws-cloudformation-performance-testing/results/20231004-20M-provisioned-clustered-senzing-3.8.0/README.md

 1. Notes:
     - db.r6i.4xlarge RES cluster seems to be running at 96% CPU with 47 loaders running.
+    - the dsrc_record.csv average over entire run was 3058/second, which is quite different from the Brian's SQL number above.  this could be due to an oddity I noticed toward the end of the run.
+There were 38 records that too quite a bit of extra time to resolve.
+I've ignored the extra 9 minutes in the "warm-up" average.

 ### Final metrics